Why I Saved in the U.Plan

 - Not due to any parental coaxing (seriously!), both of our children decided to attend Massachusetts universities that participate in the U.Plan.

 - Both universities have increased their tuition costs since we signed up for the U.Plan, but due to the U.Plan's advantageous structure, we're not paying for those increases.

-- Our 529 plan, due to our slow and steady contributions, has and will cover the college costs that the U.Plan does not cover, such as room, board, and books.
+- Our 529 plan, due to our slow and steady contributions, has and will cover the college costs that the U.Plan does not cover, such as food, housing, and books.

 - This has been a win-win situation for our family.

 And here's a little confession…my husband and I really like that the kids have decided to stay in Massachusetts.
 The kids like it, too.
 Occasional family dinners at home or lunch out on the town are an added bonus for all.
 Check out the U.Plan for your family!
 You can open an account and start saving at mefa.org/uplan.